KiddKailash/KiddKailash/README.md

 Building internal systems for automating vehicle fleet insurance quoting for large commercial customers.
 Working with business process analysts to identify and automate processes with the largest cost/savings impact.

 ### **AnalyseWallSt**
 A system that uses large language models to analyse public companies using the latest SEC filings + company financial performance.
 This is an end-to-end personal investment research tool (built to suit myself).
-Visit the [production website](https://analysewallst.cc), and use the credentials: (NewUser / Password!0).
+Visit the [production website](https://analysewallst.cc), with credentials: (ExampleUser / Password!0).

 **Tech Stack:** Django server + PostgreSQL, React, [OpenRouter](https://openrouter.ai/), self hosted on a Raspberry Pi 5 with Cloudflare + Nginx.